 The turn of the twentieth century was a pivotal period in the history of letters.
 It saw the languages of people and machines enter the same mixed communications stream.
 Language became automated through the use of artificial alphabets, such as Morse and Baudot codes.
 The great variety of human scripts could now be reduced to a set of discrete and exactly reproducible characters.
-The mechanization of type introduced new control characters into circulation, which were capable of changing machine states at a distance.
+The mechanization of type introduced new control characters into circulation, capable of changing machine states at a distance.
 Initially, such state changes were simple: “begin transmission,” “sound error bell,” or “start new line.”
 With time, they developed into what we now know as programming languages.
 Content meant for human consumption thereby parted from code meant to control electromechanical mechanisms.
 A text stream could “mean” one thing to a human interpreter and another to a machine one.
-Such early remote control capabilities were quickly adapted to automate everything from radio stations to advertising billboards and knitting machines.13 These expanded textual affordances came at a price of legibility.
+Early remote control capabilities were quickly adapted to automate everything from radio stations to advertising billboards and knitting machines.13 These expanded textual affordances came at a price of legibility.
 At first, a cadre of trained machine operators was required to translate natural language into machine-transmittable code.
 Eventually, specialized equipment automated this process, removing humans from the equation.

 Hundreds of alphabet systems vying to displace Morse code were devised to speed up automated communications.
 These evolved from variable-length alphabets such as Morse and Hughes codes, to fixed-length alphabets such as Baudot and Murray codes.
-The systematicity of the signal—equal length at regular intervals—minimized the “natural” aspects of human languages, affect and variance, in favor of “artificial” aspects like consistency and reproducibility.
+The systematicity of the signal—equal length at regular intervals—minimized the “natural” aspects of human language, affect and variance, in favor of “artificial” ones such as consistency and reproducibility.

 The fixed-length property of Bacon’s cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era in serial communications.
-Baudot and Murray alphabets were designed with automation in mind.14 Both did away with silent separator signals that helped distinguish characters in Morse code.
+Baudot and Murray alphabets were designed with automation in mind.14 Both dispensed with silent separator signals that distinguished character blocks in Morse code.
 Signal units were to be divided into letters by count, with every five codes representing a single character.
-Temporal synchronization was therefore unnecessary, given the receiver’s ability to read the message from the beginning.
+Temporal synchronization was therefore easier to achieve, given the receiver’s ability to read the message from the start of a transmission.

 Fixed-length signal alphabets drove the wedge further between human and machine communication.
-Significantly, the automated printing telegraph decoupled information encoding from its transmission.
-Fixed-length encoding of messages could be done in advance, with more facility and in volume.
+Significantly, automated printing telegraphs decoupled information encoding from its transmission.
+The encoding of fixed-length messages could be done in advance, with more facility and in volume.
 Prepared messages could then be fed into a machine without human assistance.
 In 1905 Donald Murray wrote that the “object of machine telegraphy [is] not only to increase the saving of telegraph wire […] but also to reduce the labour cost of translation and writing by the use of suitable machines.”15 Baudot and Murray alphabets were not only more concise but also simpler and less error-prone to use.

 With the introduction of mechanized reading and writing techniques, telegraphy split from telephony to become a means for truly asynchronous communication.
 It displaced signal transmission in time as it did in space.
 The essence of algorithmic control, amplified by remote communication devices, lies in its ability to delay execution.
 A cooking recipe, for example, allows novice cooks to follow instructions without the presence of a master chef.
 Similarly, delayed communication could happen in absentia, according to predetermined rules and instructions.
-A message could instruct one machine to sells a stock and another to respond with a printed confirmation.
+A message could instruct one machine to sell a stock and another to respond with a printed confirmation.